The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Poland celebrates prima aprilis (Latin for the first day of April) as their national day of jokes, when people concoct elaborate hoaxes and pranks – which can and do originate even from government and public institutions.
 For the Poles, not much that is serious happens on prima aprilis.

 During March in India, Nepal, Pakistan and Bangladesh, Hindus celebrate Holi, the festival of colors, with fun for children, general merrymaking, parades and public games.
 Holi celebrants mark the coming of spring with bonfires, throwing colored powder and perfume on each other, and generally ignoring, for a short period, any distinction of class and caste.

-Without mass communication the new calendar didn’t reach everyone quickly, and even when it did many people refused to throw out the Julian calendar and use the Gregorian calendar.
-Eventually those people were called fools, and were subject to ridicule, practical jokes and “fool’s errands”.
-As time passed, the harassment turned into more gentle pranks, tricks, hoaxes and practical jokes.
+The April Fool’s tradition probably began sometime around 1582 in the West, when France adopted Pope Gregory XIII’s Gregorian calendar and shifted their New Year’s celebration from the first days of spring to January 1st.
+Without mass communication the new calendar didn’t reach everyone quickly, and even when it did many people refused to throw out the Julian calendar.
+Eventually those people were called fools, and were subject to ridicule, practical jokes, and “fool’s errands.”
+As time passed, the harassment turned into more gentle pranks, tricks, hoaxes, and practical jokes.

 By the way, your shoe is untied.
 No, seriously.

 One fun April Fool’s Day site – www.museumofhoaxes.com – reports that some of the best-known April Fool’s jokes have been mass media-perpetrated: